Cptcecil/FantasyForum/FantasyForum/Web/README.md

 Rebased Erniebranch, updated site name and logo
 Added Datebase (pain in the ass)

+8/3/17
+Setting up the comments for NewsItems
+Build comments model and commentDTO set foreign keys and impliment entity framework

 *Show Later *
 Issue with NavBar resizing, not responsive.
 Marshall "Right at 990 pixels, my mouse is too damn fast.
 Got dang screen is too big" in Layout - new { area = "" }  What does this mean?